askmike/gekko/README.md

 - A High frequency trading bot designed to operate on < minute resolution.
 - A fully automated trading bot that you turn on and will generate profit without you having to do anything.
 - An exchange.

-**Automated trading**

-Gekko comes with a couple of trading methods that implement a single indicator.
-The parameters of these indicators are all configurable and changing them changes the outcome drastically.
-Additionally Gekko also provides an easy way to write your own trading methods in javascript.
-Read more about that in the [documentation](https://github.com/askmike/gekko/blob/stable/docs/internals/trading_methods.md).

 ## Market interface